ahmedboga94/FoodApp-Sales/README.md

 # FootApp Sales

--The Project based on Firebase and no State Management methods is used
+- The Project based on Firebase and no State Management methods is used
 - This app for sellers upload their products (Foods)

 ## Getting Started